-Organizations are increasingly using cloud SaaS environments such as Google Workspace, Microsoft Office 365, or Salesforce to house business-critical data.
+Organizations are increasingly using cloud SaaS environments such as Google Workspace, Microsoft 365, Salesforce, or Slack to house business-critical data.
 It is essential to identify and monitor for these three types of leaks to prevent sensitive data leaks:

 - Shared data by end-users

 Identity information – name, address, phone number, email address, username, password